featherbear/generic-cards-list-page/README.md

 > Modified version of my [Filmstrip Messages](https://github.com/featherbear/filmstrip-messages)

-This project was build with the [Svelte](https://svelte.dev/) framework
+This project was built with the [Svelte](https://svelte.dev/) framework

 # Running